Rickie Lee Jones: Artistic renaissance: 2002–present

 For her next project, Balm in Gilead (2009), Jones opted to finish half-written songs dating back as far as 1986 ("Wild Girl") as well as include new ones (the 2008-penned "The Gospel of Carlos, Norman and Smith", "Bonfires").
 The album also included a new recording of "The Moon Is Made of Gold", a song written by her father Richard Loris Jones in 1954.
 Ben Harper, Victoria Williams, Jon Brion, Alison Krauss and the late Vic Chesnutt all made contributions to the album.

 In May 2010, Jones performed at the Sydney Opera House as part of the Vivid Live festival.
+Jones also served as the narrator of Cam Archer's 2010 film Shit Year.

 On September 18, 2012, Jones released The Devil You Know on Fantasy/Concord Records.
 The Devil You Know includes a collection of covers produced by Ben Harper, including a solo version of "Sympathy for the Devil".
 Shortly afterward she left Los Angeles and moved to New Orleans.

 In 2015, Jones released her album The Other Side of Desire, and the single "Jimmy Choos" which references the shoe brand.
 A documentary film, Rickie Lee Jones: The Other Side of Desire, on the making of the album, was also released.
 It was her first album of all new original material since Balm in Gilead six years earlier.

 In 2019, Jones released a single of the Paul Rodgers/Simon Kirke song, "Bad Company", followed by her album Kicks which included "Bad Company" and cover versions of many other songs.
 In June of that year, she played at the Glastonbury Festival.

 In 2021, Jones's memoir Last Chance Texaco: Chronicles of an American Troubadour was released by Grove Press.
 Simon and Schuster bought the audio book rights.

-Other work
+Activism

-In 2001, Jones was the organizer of the web community "Furniture for the People", which is involved in gardening, social activism, bootleg exchange and left-wing politics.
-She has produced records (including Leo Kottke's Peculiaroso), and provided a voiceover for Pinocchio and the Emperor of the Night, in which she played the Blue Fairy (known as the Good Fairy or Fairy Godmother in the film).
-Jones also enjoys gardening.
+In 2001, Jones was the organizer of the web community "Furniture for the People", which was founded by Jones to promote "peace and activism", and to act as a public forum.
+Members of the group engage in activities such as gardening, social activism, bootleg exchange and left-wing politics.

-Jones served as the narrator of Cam Archer's 2010 film Shit Year.

 Awards

 Grammy Awards

 The Grammy Awards are awarded annually by The Recording Academy of the United States for outstanding achievements in the music industry.
-Often considered the highest music honour, the awards were established in 1958.
-Jones has won two awards, from seven nominations.
+Often considered the highest music honor, the awards were established in 1958.
+Jones has won two awards, from eight nominations.